mhmd-zbib/oqab/README.md

 ## Architecture

-HyperSearch is built with a focus on maintainability, extensibility, and performance:
+Oqab is built with a focus on maintainability, extensibility, and performance:

 - **Command Pattern**: Different search implementations are encapsulated in command objects
 - **Strategy Pattern**: Interchangeable filtering strategies